ashishingle369/KolamkarsDocumentation-/apexa-docs/docs/apexa-iq/introduction.md

 ## 2. Introduction

-### What is IT asset management and why companies need asset management software?
+### - What is IT asset management and why companies need asset management software?

+### - What industry problem does ApexaIQ solve?

 ### 2.1 The Challenge